 - Approvals are generally completed within one calendar week.
 An email will be sent to you confirming your approval once your link has been posted to the ENA Web site.

 - The following information and materials MUST be submitted to ENA:

 - Start and end dates for the link to be posted.
 Unless stated otherwise, a) the start date will be within one calendar week after approval has been granted, and b) the end date will be no greater than three months from the start date.

 - All surveys that will be used in the study.

-- The full research proposal that including a description of how subjects’ confidentiality will be maintained.
+- The full research proposal that includes a description of how subjects’ confidentiality will be maintained.